ajmasia/phpRestrictedArea/readme.md

 `git clone https://github.com/ajmasia/phpRestrictedArea.git`

-This project use external dependeces then yo need run the nex command:
+This project use external dependeces then you need run the next command:

 `php composer.phar install`

-After clone this repo you must create mysql database.
-You have to use `piranha_db.sql` instruction.
+Now you must create mysql database.
+You have to use `piranha_db.sql` instructions attached to this project with data samples.

 When you will create the database, you must configure the system parameters editing the file `app_config.php`.
-Here yo can see an example:
+You can see here an example:

 ```php
 // Database connect